heruoxin/Pushbullet-NW/README.md

 ##Feature

 - Design for Yosemite.
 Support Notification Center.
-- Receive & send note, link, address, list, and picture.
+- Receive & send all type of push: note, link, address, list, and picture.
-- Mirror notification from Android Device.
+- Mirror notification from Android device.
+Click to open on Mac or web.
 - Send & receive sms.
+- Universal Copy & paste.

 ##Download